The Primary Geography Quality Mark (PGQM)

 The first thing to do is check that your school is a member of the GA.
 If you're not sure, just give us a call on 0114 296 0088.
 If you need to join you can do this online, over the phone, or our Administrator can organise membership for you as part of your Quality Mark registration.

-Visit the PGQM VLE for the full set of documentation.
-Use the Self-Assessment Framework and the Audit Checklist to determine whether your school is ready to apply for a Bronze, Silver or Gold Quality Mark.
+When you are registered, Contact Julie Beattie to request VLE login details and visit the PGQM VLE for the full set of documentation.
+Use the Self-Assessment Framework and the Audit Checklist found here to determine whether your school is ready to apply for a Bronze, Silver or Gold Quality Mark.
 Contact Julie Beattie to request VLE login details.

 4. Start gathering evidence